Phrenzi/slate/source/includes/_management_transactions.md

 }
 ```

-This endpoint need manager authentication, and retrieves transaction records by establishment by patron
+This endpoint authenticated by `Manager Token`, and retrieves transaction records by establishment by patron

 ### HTTP Request